ModelValidationProgram/EasternOysterEnvData/2022_SiteEnvironmentData/readme.md

 ### Read Me
 Folder contains all environmental data from sites processed in 2022

-### Final spreadsheet with data from all sites
+### Final spreadsheets with salinity and temperature data from all sites
-- Attached in folder
+- Both .CSV files in Seascape_Processed folder

 ### R files for each site using the EnvrDataTemplate
 - Sites codes are named based on state and latitude position